top of page

 I look forward to serving you over the next three years in my new leadership role.
 The lessons I have learned in the past will be even more important as we need our union to continue to strengthen as we stand side by side fighting for the same cause, our children.
 I vow to listen to you and act when the need arises as I always have.

-My name is James Smith, and I am the Recording Secretary of the Syracuse Teachers’ Association.
 I graduated from Syracuse University with a degree in English and Textual Studies.
-Teaching English in the Syracuse City School District for thirteen years at T. Aaron Levy Middle School, Edward Smith K-8, and William Nottingham High School has been my passion, but I have been honored to experience many other things.
+Teaching English in the Syracuse City School District for seventeen years at T. Aaron Levy Middle School, Edward Smith K-8, and William Nottingham High School has been my passion, but I have been honored to experience many other roles in education.
 In the Syracuse City School District, I have tutored, taught and mentored students in grades seven through twelve.
-At the collegiate level, I have also served as an adjunct instructor in writing, literacy, and public presentation courses at Syracuse University and at The State University of New York College of Environmental Science and Forestry.
+At the collegiate level, I have also served as an adjunct instructor in writing and public presentation courses at The State University of New York College of Environmental Science and Forestry.
+I currently teach assessment and English education methods at Syracuse University as well.

 I started my teaching career in Syracuse City Schools at Blodgett School when it became K-8 in 2004.
 I taught English as a Second Language there for 5 years, then at Delaware, Porter, and Seymour.
-I currently teach English as a New Language at Franklin School for the past 5 years.
+I’ve been teaching English as a New Language at Franklin School since 2014.
+I was a member of the NYSUT ENL Subject Area Subcommittee.
+I’ve been a Chief Rep for 5 years and a Unit 1 Director for 3 years.
 I built a career being the voice for my students, as many of their parents can't yet.
 Now, I want to continue being the voice for others- this time teachers.
-I'm a member of the ENL Subject Area Subcommittee for NYSUT, and look forward to being Unit 1 Director.

 Patrick Stoner, Unit 1 Director